-2016 Annual Bonus Program.
-Awards under the 2016 Annual Bonus Program were formula-driven.
-At the beginning of fiscal 2016, the Compensation Committee established and approved minimum, target, and maximum levels in respect of two performance criteria: (1) an annual revenue metric, and (2) an annual EBITDA metric.
+2017 Corporate Annual Bonus Program.
+At the beginning of fiscal 2017, the Compensation Committee established and approved minimum, target, and maximum levels in respect of three performance criteria for the 2017 Corporate Annual Bonus Program: (1) an annual revenue metric, (2) an annual Adjusted EBITDA metric, and (3) a cash and cash equivalents metric.
+We refer to this score as our Combined Corporate Metrics score.

 Our annual revenue metric is based on our annual revenue, with certain adjustments such as amounts related to utility and power plant projects.
-Our annual EBITDA metric is based on our annual earnings before interest, taxes, depreciation, and amortization, with certain adjustments such as amounts related to utility and power plant projects3.
-Each named executive officer would earn 50% of his target bonus under the 2016 Annual Bonus Program upon the achievement of the revenue target, and the remaining 50% of his target bonus upon the achievement of the EBITDA target.
+Our annual Adjusted EBITDA metric is based on our annual earnings before interest, taxes, depreciation, and amortization, with certain adjustments such as amounts related to utility and power plant projects and the sale of operating lease assets, as further described in "Use of Non-GAAP Financial Measures" above.
+Our cash and cash equivalents metric is as measured on the Company's balance sheet as of the end of the fiscal year.
+Each of these measures is subject to adjustment to exclude the effect of certain transactions outside of the normal course of business, as well as other events as specified in the Annual Executive Bonus Plan and the applicable 2017 Annual Bonus Program.
+Each named executive officer would earn: (i) 33.3% of his target bonus under the 2017 Corporate Annual Bonus Program upon the achievement of the revenue target, (ii) 33.3% of his target bonus under the 2017 Corporate Annual Bonus Program upon achievement of the Adjusted EBITDA target, and (iii) 33.3% of his target bonus under the 2017 Corporate Annual Bonus Program upon achievement of the cash and cash equivalents target.
 In order to encourage our named executive officers to exceed the performance targets, our Compensation Committee set the maximum payment under the program at 150% of target.
 Payment for each target is determined based on performance achievement relative to minimum, target, and maximum levels, as follows: